Skip to Main Content

 • Reading brief documents to assist in identifying resources during the reference interview

-ODU Library Reference staff will work with the Disability Services, Academic Resource Center, and the Head Librarian to ensure disabled patrons have access to the appropriate support to enable them to use the range of reference services and library resources offered to the ODU community.
+ODU Library Reference staff will work with the Disability Services, Academic Resource Center, and other staff to ensure disabled patrons have access to the appropriate support to enable them to use the range of reference services and library resources offered to the ODU community.
 If we cannot meet a patron’s needs, we will endeavor to refer the patron to an alternative access point.

 Legal Reference Services